The Number One Reason People Give Up On Their Dreams Boil Down To This

 There's a great caveat about becoming free of the Deadline Illusion: our situation is unconventional.
 Unlike children who may not be burdened with adult responsibilities, we must acknowledge the realities we face.
 We may not have as much free time, so we must spend each spare second wisely.

 We must recognize that most solutions in life are not obvious.
 We differentiate ourselves in the process by deviating from conventional wisdom to attempt uncommon approaches to life that aren't popular.
-In the right company, this is an asset, but the wrong people will view our deviations as an annoyance and liability.
+In the right company, this is an asset; in the wrong hands, it becomes an annoyance and a liability.

 By overcoming the illusion, we're already committed to an unconventional path, so it only makes sense to continue forward.
-Therefore, we must get creative with executing while ensuring our actions are perceived positively.
+Therefore, we must get creative in our execution while ensuring our actions are perceived positively.

 Remember: If we try to swim with the fish and do things normally, we will fail.